MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 ## Teamwork

 Every team is different; there's no one-size-fits-all approach to collaboration.
-When deciding which apps and services to use, think about the work your organization does and the types of conversations your teams need to have.
+When deciding which apps and services to use, think about the work your organization does and the types of conversations your teams need to have:

-- **Teams**, as the hub for teamwork, is where people - including people outside your organization - can actively connect and collaborate in real time to get things done.
+- **Teams**, as the hub for teamwork, is where people--including people outside your organization--can actively connect and collaborate in real time to get things done.
 Have a conversation right where the work is happening, whether coauthoring a document, having a meeting, or working together in other apps and services.
 Teams is the place to have informal chats, iterate quickly on a project, work with team files, and collaborate on shared deliverables.

 - **Outlook** for collaborating in the familiar environment of email and in a more formal, structured manner or when targeted and direct communication is required.